zegevlier/todo/readme.md

 ## Features

-- 🚀 Automatic syncing between clients
+- 🚀 Live syncing between clients
 - 📤 Read-only, cloned and live-edit share
 - ↕️ Change order with drag-and-drop
 - ✏️ Edit items by clicking on them